dodistyo/dodistyo.github.io/content/posts/platform-and-security/index.en.md

 Alright, so here are the takes from a guy who's been knee-deep in platform and security. building stuff, breaking stuff, securing it, then unbreaking it again.
 You know, the usual.
 <!--more-->
 ## Connecting And Securing Hybrid Infrastructure {#connect-and-secure-infra}
 Our world revolves around a hybrid infrastructure, a mix of on-premise data centers, multiple on-premise sites and cloud workloads in GCP.
 The first major hurdle was securing the traffic moving *between* these different environments.
-For connecting and securing this *north-south* traffic, we use `FortiGate` firewall and its SD-WAN capability for the solution, which effectively bridges all of our sites into one secure, private network.
+For connecting and securing this *north-south* traffic, we use `FortiGate` firewall and its SD-WAN capability for the solution, which effectively bridges all of our sites including cloud into one secure, private network.

-To protect our public-facing applications, we use `FortiWeb` as our WAF.
-We picked FortiWeb because we need a WAF solution that not only works for the cloud, but also for applications that are on-premises.
-We provision it in our cloud infrastructure using PAYG licensing, so it’s more flexible in terms of scaling and budgeting.
+To protect our public-facing applications, we picked `FortiWeb` as our WAF.
+We picked FortiWeb because we need a WAF solution that not only works for protecting our cloud applications, but also is able to protect our applications that are on-premises.
+We provision it in our cloud infrastructure using GCP PAYG licensing, so it’s more flexible in terms of scaling and budgeting.
+In order to make it reliable, we provision it in High-Availability mode with Active-Active instances.
+It sure doubled the cost, but in exchange for a more reliable system.

-Then, we focused on securing the traffic *inside* the clusters (east-west traffic).
+Then, we focused on securing the traffic *inside* the kubernetes clusters (east-west traffic).
 This required a two-part strategy: encryption and access control.

 1. `Encryption`: To enforce a Zero Trust model, it was critical that all service-to-service communication was encrypted.
 For this, we use `Linkerd` (because of its light-weightness) as our service mesh, providing automatic, end-to-end encryption with mutual TLS (mTLS).